empire539/RandomCommonKanaWordGenerator/readme.md

 ## TODO:
 - [x] Add Hiragana and Katakana checkboxes
 - [ ] Add a second box for writing/generating romaji
-- [ ] Add a jomaji-kana spellcheck
+- [ ] Add a romaji-kana spellcheck